|

 Emphasize the next-to-last

-Practice saying the names of the islands
+You can practice saying the names of the islands

 (Hawai'i, Maui, O'ahu, Moloka'i,